Travel.State.Gov >

 Nepali law does not permit dual citizenship.
 Any citizen of Nepal who by naturalization or registration acquires the citizenship of another country shall cease to be a citizen of Nepal.

-Find information here on dual nationalityprevention of international child abduction, and customs
+Find information here on dual nationality, prevention of international child abduction, and customs.

-All U.S. Citizen travelers are encouraged to enroll into Smart Traveler Enrollment Program while traveling abroad.
+All U.S. citizen travelers are encouraged to enroll into the Smart Traveler Enrollment Program while traveling abroad.
 This is a free service that allows U.S. citizens traveling or living abroad to receive the latest security updates from the U.S. Embassy.
 Enrolling in STEP will help the U.S. embassy contact them and provide assistance during an emergency overseas.

 U.S. government employees on official travel to Nepal must seek approval before traveling outside of Kathmandu Valley.